andrea-calligaris/ff8-sounds-catalog/sound-information.md

 ### Castle

-`2292 castle_chandelier_lever` is for some reason heard when you exit from the game menu too.
+`2292 castle_chandelier_lever` is for some reason heard when you exit from the game menu too, probably a bug.

 `2283 unlock_castle_doors+use_floodgate_key`:
   - Unlock Prison Cell door that locked the party in.